Open Doors USA: Newsflashes from the Persecuted Church

 “When you impart a skill to a woman, she does not keep it to herself but passes it on to other village ladies, thus being a blessing to the community,” said the Open Doors coordinator overseeing this project in that area.

 According to Open Doors’ field staff, Pastor Kesvere Jean Marcel, a missionary connected to the Fraternal Lutheran Church who worked in the extreme northern part of Cameroon, has been brutally murdered.
-He was abducted by suspected Boko Haram members over the weekend.
+He was abducted by suspected an extremist group that is located primarily in Northern Nigeria More members over the weekend.

 He leaves behind a wife and eight children.
 No further details are available.
 Please pray that the Lord will be near to this family and comfort them as they try to come to terms with his death.